 Give An Explanation

 When leaving, we must be intentional to actually say goodbye.
 It is easier to just leave without the hoopla, but kids need to know the truth.
 They need to hear it from you, not someone else.
 If you asked them to trust you and to be your friend, you at least owe them the time to tell them goodbye.
 In some cases, it may be complicated as to why you are leaving, but it’s important for you to give kids an honest, clear, and well thought through explanation.
-You don’t owe them all the details, but you at least owe them a reason for why you are leaving them, however vague it needs to be.
+You don’t owe them all the details, but you at least owe them some kind of reason for why you are leaving them, however vague it needs to be.